Partner and Co-founder

-Mary’s new product development expertise is in process, strategy, business model development, lean techniques, risk management, organizational development, and team dynamics.
-Mary has most recently worked with medical device and industrial companies in improving their new product development process with flexible and agile methods.
+Mary’s new product development expertise is in process, strategy, business model development, lean product development, risk management, organizational development, and team dynamics.

-Mary began her career at Ford Motor Company and she progressed through various positions in marketing and development.
-Mary then joined AT&T Bell Laboratories, concentrating in the areas of strategy, voice of the customer and scenario planning.
-Mary transitioned to consulting and was Director of Consulting at Cambridge Management Consulting and subsequently appointed to the position of Vice President at Targetbase Marketing, a firm specializing in marketing analytics.
+Mary began her career at Ford Motor Company, and she progressed through various positions in marketing and development.
+Mary then joined AT&T Bell Laboratories, concentrating in the areas of strategy, the voice of the customer and scenario planning.
+Mary transitioned to consulting and was Director of Consulting at Cambridge Management Consulting and subsequently appointed to the position of Vice President at Targetbase Marketing / Omnicom, a firm specializing in marketing analytics.

-Kathy has over 30 years of experience with Fortune 100 companies specializing in market and customer research, strategy, business processes and models.
+Kathy has over 30 years of experience with Fortune 100 companies specializing in market and customer research, strategy, business processes, and models.
 Kathy’s new product development expertise is in developing innovation, product, technology, and market strategies, as well as product and technology roadmaps.
-In addition, she also has considerable experience in portfolio management and flexible and lean process techniques.
+Also, she also has considerable experience in portfolio management and flexible and lean process techniques.

 He has worked with the product lab teams at IBM, Bell Labs, Epson, NTT, Arm & Hammer, and Kraft, and designed innovation and creativity programs for Nationwide, Takeda, Glaxo Smith Kline, and the National Science Foundation.
 He has supported product marketing groups at 3M, SAP, Lucent, PwC, and Microsoft; change management initiatives at GM, Exxon, and Pepsico; and leadership programs at GE and United Technologies.